 This fresh and flavorful meal is packed with crisp vegetables and savory steak tossed in a tangy, sweet dressing.
-Juicy tomatoes, crunchy cucumbers, and fresh shallots are the ideal complement to Suvie’s meaty sirloin steaks, which are seared to develop a flavorful crust while maintaining a perfect medium-rare interior.
+Juicy tomatoes, crunchy cucumbers, and fresh shallots are the ideal complement to sirloin steaks, which are seared to develop a flavorful crust while maintaining a perfect medium-rare interior.
 Serve your salad over a bed of hearty greens such as arugula or baby kale.
-The cooking times in Step 2 are based on steaks less than an inch thick, so if your sirloins are a bit larger you may need to increase the cooking time by a few minutes.
+We developed this recipe for medium-rare steaks; if you like your steaks cooked differently, please follow our guide.

 Thai Steak Salad

 - 1 large heirloom tomato, cut into wedges

 - 1 small cucumber, peeled and thinly sliced